Slackluster/ATTSoundpackSlacker/README.md

 [![](https://media.forgecdn.net/attachments/1439/398/buymeacoffee-png.png)](https://www.buymeacoffee.com/Slackluster)

-This addon provides multiple soundpacks for All The Things and changes:
+**ATT Soundpack: Slacker** provides multiple soundpacks for All The Things and changes:

 - Fanfare sound(s) when collecting new things;
 - Complete sound(s) when finishing a category of things;